k8hertweck/CarpentriesCribSheets/SWC/unix.md

 * `ls -F` adds trailing / to names of directories
   * spaces and capitalization in commands are important!
   * `-F` is an option, argument, or flag
+* find additional options for the command: `ls --help`
-* `ls -F data` to list files within data
+* `ls -F Desktop` to list files within data
-* `ls -F /data` what is the difference here? this command will search the same directory in root, regardless of what working directory is
+* `ls -F /Desktop` what is the difference here? this command will search the same directory in root, regardless of what working directory is
 * `ls` again folders in current directory
-* `cd data` change directory to data folder
+* `cd Desktop` change directory to data folder
 * `pwd`
 * `ls -F`
 * `cd ..`  go up one level in file hierarchy